wyatthartman/stocks-stocks/README.md

 The deployed application ['stock-stock-stock'](https://stock-stock-stock.herokuapp.com/) can be viewed and used on [Heroku](http://heroku.com/).

-If you were looking for a fully featured site to plot stock price movements this is not it.[TradingView](https://www.tradingview.com/) is popular and has many good features.
+If you were looking for a fully featured site to plot stock price movements this is not it.
+[TradingView](https://www.tradingview.com/) is popular and has many good features.

 #### limitations / caveats